c-ngai/KirbyNightmareInDreamLand/README.txt

         entering into falling animation while on slope
  - some of the enemies are having bugs with colliding into tiles because of the multiple response issue

+Mouse Controller and Game State:
+- because using the mouse controller to go through rooms the game state is not changed and so controls get stuck in the wrong keymap and the quit continue buttons are draw on regular levels.
+Will fix next sprint.

 ###############################################################################

 Documentation/Planning Tools: